tnguyen606-cs/web102_prework_2023/README.md

 The following **optional** features are implemented:

-* [x] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality: Implement the navigation bar on top of the page, re-arrange the spacing between sub-headers, add a feature that can help to fund the money for a game, add a bar chart displaying the funded money.

 ## Video Walkthrough